 We’ve decided to pin two popular mattresses this year against each other in an attempt to understand which one performs better.
-It goes without saying that both of those units provide a lot of capabilities and conveniences to the sleeper and it’s going to be a tough call.
+It goes without saying that these beds provide a lot of conveniences to the sleeper and it’s going to be a tough call.

-While the mattress brought by Leesa manages to fit the need of the majority of sleepers thanks to its rather universal comfort, Helix takes a notably different approach.
-The latter allows the customer to individualize their bed based on their personal preferences as well as their sleeping patterns based on a questionnaire which they fill in advance.
+While the mattress brought by Leesa manages to fit the need of a majority of sleepers thanks to its rather universal comfort, Helix takes a notably different approach.
+The latter allows the customer to select an individualized feel based on their personal preferences as well as their sleeping patterns based on a questionnaire that they fill in advance.

 Will this unique approach manage to knock the veteran Leesa off its podium?
 Or is the old-school proven formula going to prevail once again?
 Let’s find out in the battle of Helix vs. Leesa!